NateChoe1/nmark/README.txt

 .p<The raw leaf (represented by "&lt;"), is like the escaped leaf, except that it doesn't escape raw HTML things.

+.$$cat
+ $|We can also execute shell commands.
+The "$$" block executes a command and
+ $|escapes any HTML entities in the output, while the "$<" command doesn't
+ $|escape anything.
+Subsequent lines in "$|" blocks are fed into standard input.

 .p|The end goal is for nmark to replace ncdg, but there are a few things that I still need to add: